AdobeDocs/experience-platform.en/help/hygiene/best-practices.md

 ## Dataset expiration (TTL)

-Dataset ecxpirations are handled by the `/ttl` endpoint on the Data Hygiene API.
+Dataset expirations are handled by the `/ttl` endpoint on the Data Hygiene API.

 Setting up automatic dataset cleanup is recommended for short-lived data.
 Use TTL feature to trigger dataset cleanup based on specified time/date.
 Monitor progress efficiently through I/O Events.